 Vitamin D and the Sun:

 The body carefully regulates its production of vitamin D. You can’t overdose on vitamin D through sun exposure (Institute of Medicine, 2011).
+Moreover, not all the evidence points to sunscreen blocking vitamin D synthesis.
+One study found that people applying enough sunscreen to prevent sunburn still made vitamin D (British Journal of Dermatology, Nov.
+2019).

 Researchers have noticed the problems associated with low levels of vitamin D. They have conducted many experiments to see how well supplements of vitamin D can treat the disorders connected to vitamin D deficiency.